rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

    * <a href="#WestwardVermont"> Westward from Vermont to Kentucky</a>
    * <a href="#NorthernMiddleAmerica">Westward through Northern Middle America</a>
    * <a href="#Southwestward"> Westward through the Southwest</a>

+BTW, finding where each site is located was a great geography lesson for me.

 <a name="Google_route_map"></a>